A Bay of Blood: Plot

 Ventura's secretary and lover, Laura, arrives at Ventura's cottage.
 She discovers that Ventura is wounded, and he tells her to bring Simone.
 At his cabin, Simone accuses Laura of conspiring with Ventura and Filippo to kill the countess.
-Laura confesses that Ventura had her seduce Filippo but falsely claims that she did not know that Filippo would kill the countess.
+Laura confesses that Ventura had her seduce Filippo, but falsely claims that she did not know that Filippo would kill the countess.
 Simone strangles her to death.
 It is revealed that Simone killed Filippo, Louise, Roberto, Luca, and Sylvie, and that Ventura convinced him to sign away the property for a payoff, airline tickets, and a fake passport.
 Alberto and Renata follow Simone from his cabin, and Alberto kills him as part of the couple's plan to obtain the property.
-The couple return to Ventura's cottage, where the still-alive Ventura attacks Alberto, who kills him after a struggle.
+The couple returns to Ventura's cottage, where the still-alive Ventura attacks Alberto, who kills him after a struggle.
 Alberto burns the documents signed by Simone and Ventura.

 Alberto and Renata prepare to return home to await the announcement of their inheritance when they are shot dead by their son, who has mistaken their shotgun for a toy.
 The son and daughter think their parents are playing dead and rush outside to play along the bay.